Gerdome/research-model-annotation/README.md

 ![Construct Detection Output](images/detect_constructs_output.PNG)

-The outputs show where the algorithm works well (left), where it identifies shapes as constructs that are not constructs (middle), and where it misses out to detect constructs (right).
+The outputs show where the algorithm works well (left), where it identifies shapes as constructs that are not constructs (middle), and where it fails to detect constructs (right).

 ###  Arrow Detection
 The [arrow detection script](https://git.scc.kit.edu/yn2099/research-model-annotation/-/blob/master/Arrow%20Detection.ipynb) shows one possible way on how to extract also information about the relationships between the constructs.